 After a fruitful few months of lobbying, WDA’s efforts were recognised as its founder Genlin was presented with the ‘International Dog Lover Award’ at the Milano Congressional Press Conference, held on 17th October.

-Michela Brambilla, a member of Italian Parliament and an ardent animal rights campaigner, presented the award to Genlin on behalf of the Parliamentary Intergroup and in recognition of the successful ratification of the International Convention to Prohibit the Eating of Dogs and Cats.
+Michela Brambilla, a member of Italian Parliament and an ardent animal rights campaigner, presented the award to Genlin on behalf of the Parliamentary Intergroup and in recognition of his battle against the dog meat trade.

-So far, the Convention has been successfully passed in the United States, and has received widespread support in Japan and the United Kingdom.
+So far, the ban on dog and cat meat consumption has been successfully passed in the United States, similar bills in Japan and the United Kingdom have received widespread support in the countries.